orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

     * **External User** or **Group**—Select this if the assignees are managed and verified in an external system, and will access an external UI to complete the task.
     * **Conductor User** or **Group**—Select this if the assignees are Conductor users and will access Orkes Conductor to complete the task.
 3. Enter the **SLA minutes** to specify the assignment duration before it times out.
 Use 0 minutes to set a non-expiring assignment.
-4. In **After assignments**, select the strategy for when the assignment times out.
-5. If needed, add another assignment to create a multi-level assignment chain.
+4. If needed, add another assignment to create a multi-level assignment chain.

 <p align="center"><img src="/content/img/assign-to-different-subject.png" alt="Assigning to a different subject" width="60%" height="auto"></img></p>